-Macular Society Virtual Clinic welcomes world-leading AMD expertPosted: Wednesday 02 June 2021 at 10:24
+Macular Society Virtual Clinic welcomes world-leading AMD expertPosted: Wednesday 02 June 2021

 We’re excited to announce that Gregory Hageman, a world-leading professor of ophthalmology, will be joining us as a special guest at this month’s Virtual Clinic.

 Professor Hageman has spent the last 30 years studying genetics and the biology of age-related macular degeneration (AMD), looking at ways to rapidly develop treatments, which can prevent or halt the progression of the condition.

 Based on his findings over the last three decades Hageman believes there are many types of AMD and one treatment will never be suitable for all patients.